 In addition to regular classroom instruction, students work directly with the latest geospatial technologies as they gain new skills and use them to address important fields like urban planning, environmental management, weather forecasting, disaster response, economic development, homeland security, and a range of international issues.

 Students in Geography at Marshall enjoy the opportunities to interact with faculty and other students in our close-knit department.
 You will gain valuable knowledge and job skills in a congenial learning environment.
 Internships and independent studies are available for students to apply and develop their geographic skills to real-life problem solving.
-Undergraduates and graduate students may qualify for assistantships which include stipends and tuition waivers.
+Grad students may qualify for assistantships which include stipends and tuition waivers.

 The Geography Department offers a supportive atmosphere featuring responsive, accomplished faculty and state-of-the-art facilities.
 The faculty maintains a flexible curriculum, involves students in research, keeps offerings updated with changes in the field and the job market, and helps students obtain internships.
 As a result, many of our students secure employment as professional geographers before graduation.
-Master’s degree students are trained in the traditions and methods of geography including the latest geo-spatial technologies such as Geographic Information Systems (GIS) and Remote Sensing (RS).
+Geography majors are trained in the traditions and methods of geography including the latest geo-spatial technologies such as Geographic Information Systems (GIS) and Remote Sensing (RS).